-Athletics and Outdoor Recreation MCLA is host to 14 Men's and Women's NCAA Division III Collegiate Sports programs.
-The college also supports various intramural sports, an E-Sports program, and an outdoor recreation program focused on exploring the Berkshires and surrounding natural areas.
-DAY OF SERVICE Basic Needs and Student Wellbeing MCLA supports a robust and dynamic Basic Needs program which is accessible to all enrolled students.
-The campus food pantry along with the newly created Basic Needs center aim to provide resources to students who may be experiencing a range challenges.
-Holistic Health and Wellness Health Services & Counseling Services comprise the Holistic Health and Wellness team.
-Their approach to supporting students focuses on a high level of care and education so students are further prepared to be successful in their academic goals.
-MCLA Dining Services Dining Services strives to provide a place where students can enjoy traditional American cuisine, authentic cultural dishes, healthy options, and monthly theme meals.
-Public Safety and Campus Police MCLA officers are sworn, armed police officers.
-The police officers and staff of the Department of Public Safety - Campus Police are dedicated to ensuring the safety of everyone on campus.
-The office does this through a variety of educational and training programs, emergency booklets and phones throughout campus, escort services, 24-hour patrols, emergency alerts and other notifications as needed.
+Athletics and Outdoor Recreation As a member of the NCAA Division III Collegiate Sports program, MCLA is host to 14 Men's and Women's sports including: baseball, basketball, cross country, golf, ice hockey, lacrosse, soccer, softball, and volleyball.
+We also support various intramural sports, have a new E-Sports program, and a growing outdoor recreation program with trips to explore the beauty of the Berkshires and surrounding natural areas.
+DAY OF SERVICE Basic Needs, Civic Engagement, and Service Learning MCLA has robust and dynamic civic learning and community service programming.
+These high impact experiences enrich academics, strengthen professional development, and position the participant to be a leader on and off campus, as well as provide the competencies for effective participation in civic and democratic life.
+Holistic Health and Wellness This area includes Health Services, Counseling Services, First Year Programs, and Parent and Family Engagement.
+We take team approach to holistically support students with services and education so they are well and prepared to be successful in their academic goals.
+MCLA Dining MCLA's Dining Services are operated by Aramark.
+Dining Services strives to provide a place where you can enjoy traditional American cuisine, authentic ethnic dishes, healthy options, and monthly specials including festive theme meals, and catering right here on campus.
+Dining Services also sponsor special events, including a student cook off and upscale dining events, as well as pop up events offering seasonal items to the community both in and out of the Centennial Room.
+Public Safety and Campus Police Our officers are sworn, warranted, armed police officers and certified First Responders, many of whom have specialized training in addition to their Police Academy and Field Officer training.
+All officers receive in-service training annually.
+The police officers and staff of the Department of Public Safety - Campus Police are dedicated to ensuring the safety of everyone on campus, at all times.
+We do this through a series of educational and training programs, emergency booklets and phones throughout campus, escort services, 24-hour patrols, and emergency alerts and other notifications as needed.

-Residence Life & Housing Operations At MCLA, living on campus sets the stage for student learning.
+Residence Life and Housing Operations At MCLA, we believe that living on campus sets the stage for student learning.
 Our on-campus housing provides a living environment conducive to academic pursuits, personal growth, and making new friends (and memories).
-Student Engagement Student Government, Student Activities Council, campus programming and events, all live here!
-The office hosts over 50 student clubs and organizations - and if you don't see anything that suits you, it's easy to start your own. sking before tolking ready and the early accepte difference is in larger of the second Title IX and Equal Opportunity MCLA is committed to a policy of non-discrimination, equal opportunity, diversity and affirmative action, and dedicated to providing educational, working and living environments that value the diverse backgrounds of all people.
-MCLA's Title IX Coordinator and Equal Opportunity Officer can assist you to understand your rights and reporting options.
+Student Engagement Student Government, Student Activities Council, programming and events, and student leadership all live here!
+If you're like most MCLA students, you'll want to be involved in multiple clubs and activities.
+We have over 50-and if you don't see anything that suits you, it's easy to start your own. sing before tolking and the early accelse differences in length in the same dealty of the same dealty in the same differences in length in the same dealty of the same dealty in the same dealty of the sam Title IX and Equal Opportunity MCLA's Title IX Coordinator and Equal Opportunity Officer ("EO Officer") can assist you to understand your rights and reporting options.
+MCLA is committed to a policy of non- discrimination, equal opportunity, diversity and affirmative action, and dedicated to providing educational, working and living environments that value the diverse backgrounds of all people.
+The Volunteer Center MCLA's commitment to civic engagement and community building is reflected in the over 90,000 hours that MCLA students devoted to community service, volunteerism and service learning during the last five academic years.